jayce/jayce.github.io/content/posts/kprobes/kernel-kprobes.md

 .. note
 	1. With the introduction of the “symbol_name” field to struct kprobe, the probepoint address resolution will now be taken care of by the kernel.
 The following will now work:

-	kp.symbol_name = “symbol_name”;
+	kp.symbol_name = "symbol_name";

 	(64-bit powerpc `intricacies` such as function descriptors are handled `transparently`)
 	2. Use the “offset” field of struct kprobe if the offset into the symbol to install a probepoint is known.
 This field is used to calculate the probepoint.
-	3. Specify either the kprobe “symbol_name” OR the “addr”.
+	3. Specify either the kprobe "symbol_name" OR the "addr".
 If both are specified, kprobe registration will fail with -EINVAL.
 	4. With CISC architectures (such as i386 and x86_64), the kprobes code does not validate if the kprobe.addr is at an instruction `boundary`.